Kumi Ishii, Ph.D.

 Technology Use in Organizational Communication, Communication in Multinational Organizations, Social Impact of Communication Technologies

 Dr. Kumi Ishii holds a Ph.D. in Organizational Communication and Computer-Mediated Communication from Kent State University, an M.S. in Corporate/Public Communication from the University of Wisconsin-Whitewater, and a BA degree in English and American Studies from Kyoto University of Foreign Studies, Kyoto, Japan.
 Dr. Ishii's program of research focuses on organizational communication and new technologies and communication network use during organizational change.
-As a tenure-track Assistant Professor, Dr. Ishii will instruct graduate courses in quantitative research methods and computer-mediated communication, as well as graduate and undergraduate courses in organizational communication and intercultural communication.
+Dr. Ishii will instruct graduate courses in quantitative research methods and computer-mediated communication, as well as graduate and undergraduate courses in organizational communication and intercultural communication.

 Ishii, K. (2011).
 Dual organizational identification among Japanese expatriates: The role of communication in cultivating subsidiary identification and outcomes.
 The International Journal of Human Resources Management (in press).